 - Buy from brands and certification laboratories you can trust.
 If you come across a labeling standard unfamiliar to you, check for the legitimacy online.
 Some common, legitimate marks are UL, CSA, and ETL.

 UL marks, which consist of an encircled "UL," are approved by Underwriters Laboratories Standards for Safety.
 This certification mark can be found on a variety of products, including electrical appliances, computers, and electrical panel boards.
 UL and the UL logo are trademarks of UL LLC.

-CSA marks, which show a "C" with an "SA" inside, show that a product has met Canadian Standards Association testing.
+CSA marks, which show a "C" with an "SA" inside, indicate that a product has met Canadian Standards Association testing.
 If there is a "US" underneath the logo, the item has been certified for the United States market.
 CSA and the CSA logo are trademarks of CSA Group.

 For more electrical safety information, visit SafeElectricity.org.

-Article and image courtesy of SafeElectricity.org. with modifications by Valley Rural Electric Cooperative, Inc.
+Article and gift-wrapped present photo courtesy of SafeElectricity.org with modifications by Valley Rural Electric Cooperative, Inc.